 - retrieving work materials that are out of reach,

-- reading handwritten mail or hardcopy material to an employee with a visual disability.
+- reading handwritten mail or hardcopy material to an employee with a visual disability, and/or

-At DOT, PAS involving skilled care is provided on a case-by-case basis through the DRC to qualified employees who would otherwise be prevented from performing the essential functions of their position.
+At DOT, PAS involving skilled care is provided on a case-by-case basis through the DRC to qualified employees who would otherwise be prevented from full participation in employment.